 1. Create a Working Model that Attracts Millennials

 Let’s begin with the essentials.
-If we’re going to announce it to the Millennials of the world that your company is exactly what they need, we need to make sure that it’s true.
+If we’re going to announce to the Millennials of the world that your company is precisely what they need, we need to make sure that it’s true.

 Here’s how you start.

 Conduct an employee survey asking them what they like and didn’t like about their position, everyday duties, working environment, etc.

 The results of this survey might help you discover issues and barriers contributing to turnover.

 Here’s an example.
 Let’s suppose that you’re reading a survey form from a Millennial employee:

 “What I don’t like about my job is the fact that I can’t spend more time with my daughter.
 I got off work at 6 pm and come home at 7:30 pm, so there’s only a couple of hours left until they need to go to bed.”

 Obviously, this person could use such perks as flexible hours.
 For example, instead of demanding the traditional nine-to-five, make it possible for them to come at eight and leave at four, which would give them much more time to spend with their kid.

 The rest takes care of itself.

 A millennial person is much more likely to stay with a company that gives them autonomy and flexibility to be their own boss.
 This means ditching I’m-the-boss-here and other traditional management approaches